realAltamashAli/little-lemon-api/README.md

 ## Project Overview
 The **Little Lemon API** is a comprehensive back-end system developed as the final requirement for the Meta Full-Stack Professional Certificate.
 It serves as a restaurant management platform capable of handling user authentication, menu management, and booking systems via a RESTful architecture.

-As an aspiring **Data Analyst**, I utilized this project to master the "under-the-hood" mechanics of data: how relational databases are structured, how APIs transmit data, and how Python can be used to automate complex server-side logic.
+I developed this API to deepen my expertise in data lifecycle management.
+This project served as a deep dive into relational database architecture, the mechanics of API data transmission, and the use of Python for building automated, server-side data logic.

 ## Technical Stack
 * **Language:** Python (managed via Pipenv)
 * **Backend Framework:** Django & Django Rest Framework (DRF)
 * **Database Management:** SQLite (Relational Schema Design)
 * **Authentication:** Djoser (JWT & Token-based)
-* **API Testing:** Insomnia / Postman
+* **API Testing:** Pipenv / Insomnia / Postman

 ## Key Features & Data Logic
 * **Relational Database Management:** Designed and implemented schemas to manage relationships between Menu Categories, Items, and Customer Orders.